Payment & Delivery Models

 As the landscape of value-based care evolves, physicians continue to play crucial roles in achieving the goal of improving health outcomes, equity, patient and clinician experience, and overall health care spending:

-1. Quality over quantity: This includes incentivizing quality improvement and promoting expanded patient access, including for historically marginalized or clinically complex populations.
+1. Quality and equity: This includes incentivizing quality improvement and promoting expanded patient access, including for historically marginalized or clinically complex populations.

 2. Patient-centered care: Physicians are empowered to enhance patients’ experiences by actively partnering with patients in their health care decisions and education.